DworkinLab/WingMachine_manual/HowToWingMachine.md

 Before you begin to landmark, spline etc. make sure that your images are all in .tiff format and named sensibly and uniquely; i.e. something like 'thistest_M13_R_d3_WP.tif' for the right wing of male #13 from day 3 of Will Pitchers' 'thistest' experiment.  a *readme.txt* in each folder of images to document the nomenclature of your filenames is required!

 [Please see here](https://github.com/DworkinLab/WingMachine_manual/blob/master/SomeNotesOnCroppingAndResizingImages.md) for more information on resizing images (and other image transformations).
+This also has information on calculating the correct scale (in mm/px) that you will need below.

 1 - Make sure the photos to spline are copied to the C: drive (currently C:\Will_WM_RAL_test) NB- make sure that folder & file names contain no spaces!